 While there may be further or alternative recourses when faced with a perpetual obligation, a clearly worded and unambiguous agreement will often serve to resolve the binding obligations.

-If you have any concerns with an agreement that may impose perpetual obligations please contact Ryder-Burbidge Hurley Foster at 613-546-2147 or email [email protected] for assistance with a specific issue.
+If you have any concerns with an agreement that may impose perpetual obligations please call Ryder-Burbidge Hurley Foster at 613-546-2147 or contact us for assistance with a specific issue.

 This article provides general information and does not constitute legal or other professional advice.
 It should not be relied on as legal advice or opinion.
 Please contact Ryder-Burbidge Hurley Foster for detailed legal advice should you have questions of any kind.